mmarkowski321/Bank/README.md

   - Making online transfers to other registered users.
 - **Transaction History**: Every transaction is recorded and displayed in the user's history.
 - **Error Handling**: The application provides appropriate feedback in case of invalid data or operations.

+## In Progress: Upcoming Features

+The application is actively being developed, and the following features are in progress:
+- **Multi-currency Accounts**: Users will be able to hold balances in multiple currencies within the same account.
+- **Currency Exchange**: The application will enable users to exchange their current balance into other currencies at real-time exchange rates.
+- **Loan Services**: Users will be able to apply for loans directly from the application, with tailored repayment options and interest rates.

+Stay tuned for updates!

 ## Cloud Infrastructure